By Dr. TRACY MOUNTFORD on Bunion Treatment

 Once your bunion correction is complete you will be encouraged to place your foot on the floor and start walking gradually.
 Your surgeon will use a personalised bandaging technique to bandage the foot and you will be given a specialised orthopaedic shoe to wear.

-Patients will then be given specific aftercare instructions by the surgeon for you to follow post-procedure and a post-op appointment for 15-20 days time will be confirmed.
+Patients will then be given specific aftercare instructions by the surgeon for you to follow post-procedure and a post-op appointment for 25-30 days time will be confirmed.

 We recommend that you have your bunion correction procedures carried out on one foot at a time to aid for a better recovery.
+In some cases both feet can be treated, this would need to be discussed during your consultation.

 Immediately after bunion correction surgery you will be required to wear a specialised orthopaedic shoe for the first couple of days.
 Your surgeon will let you know post-procedure when you can stop wearing this and go back to wearing your usual shoes.